 STOCKTON, Calif. - Preston Moebius delivered a two-run walk-off hit in the bottom of the ninth as the Pacific baseball team outlasted Fresno State, 12-11, in a wild affair Wednesday night at Klein Family Field.

-Matthew Tarantino homered in the bottom of the eighth, but Fresno took an 11-10 lead in the top of the ninth before Pacific put two on in bottom half an Moebius drove the 371st pitch thrown on the night to the gap in left center to plate two runs and give the Tigers the victory.
+Matthew Tarantino homered in the bottom of the eighth, but Fresno took an 11-10 lead in the top of the ninth before Pacific put two on in the bottom half as Moebius drove the 371st pitch thrown on the night to the gap in left center to plate two runs and give the Tigers the victory.

-James Free II homered and drove in four, while Tarantino finished 2-for-2 with three walks, three runs scored and a two RBI.
+James Free II homered and drove in four, while Tarantino finished 2-for-2 with three walks, three runs scored and two RBI.
 Moebius drove in three with his 3-of-5 night.

 The Tigers used seven pitchers, with the win going to Vince Arobio, who improved to 3-2.